 A “friend” always has been an ally, a supporter, someone we would regard with affection and trust – someone who had our backs.
 Today it’s someone I may not even know very well but we’re connected on Facebook.
 Now it’s even a verb meaning to add this stranger to a list of people with whom I’m connected on Facebook.

-More nouns which have undergone a “meaning – full” facelift are mouse, feed, tweet and status.
-These verbs as well have undergone a change due to technology: click, swipe, stream, check-in, poke, tag and pin.
+More nouns that have undergone a “meaning – full” facelift are mouse, feed, tweet, and status.
+These verbs as well have undergone a change due to technology: click, swipe, stream, check-in, poke, tag, and pin.

 Redefining a Word

 Change the meaning of words.
 Take a current word and stretch or constrain its meaning.
 Apply it to new contexts.
 Assert it as truth.
 As appropriate, define the meaning explicitly.

 Challenge the meaning of words used by others.
 When they use a word for a particular effect, challenge their use of the word.
 Reach for the dictionary.
 Assert a wider, smaller, or different meaning.

 If you can control the meaning of words, you have control over the meaning of the whole conversation.

 Atheist is a word that is undergoing an orchestrated redefinition for the purpose of changing the way we look at atheism.
 It is traditionally defined as follows: